RibbonCommunications/sbc_aws_cloudformation/supported/pre_requisites/README.md

 | Custom TCP rule | TCP          | 5061           | x.x.x.x/y  |
 | Custom UDP rule | UDP          | 1024-65535     | x.x.x.x/y  |

-The source ranges for the packet security group may be external IP address ranges or they may be the HFE private subnet CIDR if a High-availability Forwarding Engine is present in the configuration.
+The source ranges for the packet security group may be external IP address ranges or they may be the HFE private subnet CIDR if a HFE is present in the configuration.